epistrephein/Steam/README.md

 Replace `{{!> comments-disqus}}` with `{{> comments-disqus}}`, `{{!> comments-facebook}}` with `{{> comments-facebook}}` or `{{!> comments-google-plus}}` with `{{> comments-google-plus}}` in the `post.hbs` file.

 #### Custom favicon and apple-touch-icon
-If you want to customize the favicon and/or apple-touch-icon of your blog place your 16x16 `favicon.ico` and 152x152 `appletouchicon.png` in `/assets/img/` and restart Ghost.
+To customize the favicon and/or apple-touch-icon of your blog place your 16x16 `favicon.ico` and 152x152 `appletouchicon.png` in `/assets/img/`.

 #### Other customizations
 Steam features [Smooth Scroll](https://github.com/cferdinandi/smooth-scroll): the default settings are at the bottom of `default.hbs`